digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

    :start-after: user-manual-entry-begin: AwsKmsDriverTest
    :end-before: user-manual-entry-end: AwsKmsDriverTest

-Given that generation of new keys can be expensive when running tests during development frequently, in particular when using Cloud-based KMSs, the test suite can also be configured to use predefined keys to test most parts (except key generation obviously) of the KMS Driver API:
+Generating new keys can be expensive when running tests during development, in particular when using cloud-based KMSs.
+To mitigate this, the test suite can also be configured to use predefined keys to test most parts (except key generation) of the KMS Driver API:

 .. literalinclude:: /canton/includes/mirrored/enterprise/aws-kms-driver/src/test/scala/com/digitalasset/canton/nightly/AwsKmsDriverTest.scala
    :language: Scala